- Budget and Finance

 - Student Recruitment

 Eligibility: All teaching faculty, including lecturers, are eligible for these awards.
-Nominees cannot have received this award previously.
+Nominees cannot have received this award previously, and must not be current members of the LSA Curriculum Committee.
+For a list of award recipients, please see below.

 Evaluation Criteria: This award recognizes faculty members who are exceptionally dedicated to the educational experiences of undergraduates, and who demonstrate this dedication through achievements and innovations in their own and others’ classrooms or academic programs.
 Examples of achievements for which the award should be considered include: